myIR, payments and more

 - We must have approved you as an approved issuer.

-- You must have registered with us all the securities on which the zero rate of NRWT is to apply.
-Use an Application to register security or securities for approved issuer levy (AIL) (IR397) form for this, or complete page two of the Approved issuer levy (AIL) - payer registration (IR396) form.
+- You must have registered all the securities on which the zero rate of NRWT is to apply with us.
+Use an Application to register security or securities for approved issuer levy (AIL) (IR397) form to do this, or complete page two of the Approved issuer levy (AIL) - payer election (IR396) form.

 - You can't be associated to the non-resident lender.
-Please refer to the approved issuer levy glossary for more detail on associated persons.
+Find out more about associated persons.

 - The non-resident lender and you must agree that AIL applies.
 We recommend that an agreement in writing is made stating that AIL applies.